sagerg/cmd-line-tools/README.md

 ./watch <optional: search query>
 ```
 Example: `./watch lo fi` will pull up YouTube with query "lo+fi".

-### 'password.cpp'

-Stores password in a file.\
-Passwords written to file will be encrypted.\
-File path: `home directory/passwords`

-To run: `./password`
-A menu numbered 1 to 4 will be displayed in terminal.

 Any feedback is greatly appreciated!